Weakly Supervised Volumetric Image Segmentation with Deformed Templates: Method

-Recall from Section~\ref{sec:network}, that the template $\mY$ of Eq.~\ref{eq:total_loss} should be roughly aligned with the target structure.
+The template $\mY$ of Eq.~\ref{eq:total_loss} should approximately match the target structure.
 Hence, the annotator should supply points that are distributed across the object surface.
-These points can then be used to deform the template so that its boundaries roughly matches those of the target structure.
-To perform this deformation in near-real time, we use the Active Surface Model (ASM) proposed in~\cite{Wickramasinghe21}.
-This enables the approach depicted by Fig.~\ref{fig:iterative_labelling}: The annotator supplies only a few points, ASM deforms the template, and then the annotator adds more points if needed.
+These points are then used to deform the template.
+In practice, For structures of genus 0, we start from a simple spherical template but more complex ones are possible.
+As we increase the number of points, we get increasingly refined templates, as shown in Fig.~\ref{fig:template}.

+To perform this deformation interactively, we developed a GUI that relies on Active Surface Models (ASMs)~\cite{Wickramasinghe21} implemented as a MITK~\cite{Wolf2004} plugin.
+It lets the annotator supply a few points by clicking on 2D cross sections of the input image volume.
+The ASM then deforms the template in real-time and overlays it on the image data, both as 2D cross sections and 3D surface renderings.
+The annotator can then add more points wherever the deformed template is too far from the target organ's boundary and iterate as often as necessary.
 This effectively puts the human in the loop in a painless and practical way.

-As shown in Fig.~\ref{fig:arch}, we start from a spherical template that encodes the the target structure topology.
-We use this instead of a detailed template, such as those discussed in Section~\ref{sec:atlas}, because deforming those would require more annotations, which goes against the objectives of this work.
-Depending on the number of points, we get different levels of details in deformed atlases as shown in Fig.~\ref{fig:template}.
+We illustrate this in a video that can be found in the supp. material.

 \comment{ Our \aswnet{} is depicted in Fig.~\ref{fig:arch}.
 It takes as input an image volume $\mX$ of $D \times H \times W$, where $D$, $H$, $W$ stand for depth, height and width.
 It first creates a tensor $\hat{\mY}$ of dimension $C \times D \times H \times W$, where $C$ is the number of segmentation classes.
 Then, it uses $\hat{\mY}$ to synthesize $\hat{\mX}$, a volume of the same size as $\mX$ and that should be as similar to it as possible.
 Assuming sufficient alignment between an atlas $\mA$ of the same dimension as $\mX$ and the target structure, during training, we maximize the similarity between $\mX$ and $\hat{\mX}$ while also ensuring that $\hat{\mY}$ matches $\mA$.
 As shown in Fig.~\ref{fig:sketch}, this guarantees \PF{What exactly?}.
 As a result, $\hat{\mY}$ ends up being the desired segmentation of the target structure.